Masur Dal

 Common measurement equivalents in grams

-Naturally, Masur Dal is gluten-free as it is a legume.
-It is a safe and healthy carbohydrate and protein source for individuals with celiac disease or gluten sensitivities.
+Yes, Masur Dal is naturally gluten-free, making it a safe protein source for those with celiac disease or gluten sensitivity.

 Explore more ingredients in the legume category with complete nutrition information.